Skip to Main Content

 Alcohol, Alcohol Containers, and Alcohol Delivery

-Alcohol consumption and possession is illegal for persons under 21 years of age.
+Alcohol consumption is illegal for persons under 21 years of age.
 This applies to all students, including those who live in university housing.
 Students who are 21+ years of age and choose to possess or consume alcohol in university housing are prohibited from providing alcohol to anyone under the age of 21, including roommates or guests.
 Empty containers of alcoholic beverages (e.g., beer cans, liquor, and wine bottles) are indicators of consumption and therefore prohibited in rooms of underage students.
 The delivery of alcohol to university housing is prohibited.
 For regulations covering the consumption and possession of alcohol, refer to the Code of Student Conduct.

 Beds/Lofts